It is the moment almost every teen in America dreams about: getting their driver’s license.

 Teen Car Accidents: Is It a Real Problem?

-Teens are considered a high-risk group of drivers, something you’ve probably already noticed when taking out an insurance policy for your teenager daughter or son.
+Teens are considered a high-risk group of drivers, something you’ve probably already noticed when taking out a teenage insurance policy for your daughter or son.
 According to the CDC, car accidents are the leading cause of deaths among teens, and drivers aged 16 to 19 are roughly three times more likely to be involved or cause a car crash.

-Teens in Florida can get their learner’s permit starting at age 15, and start driving unsupervised by the time they’re 16.
+Teens can get Florida learner’s permit starting at age 15, and start driving unsupervised by the time they’re 16.
 According to the Florida Department of Highway Safety and Motor Vehicles, most recent traffic data recalls over 17,065 car accidents involving drivers between the ages of 15 and 17.
 That accounts for almost 16% of all vehicle collisions in Florida.

 The Law in Florida